globeandmail/chart-tool/README.md

 ## Features

 * **Searchable database:** All charts are stored in a searchable, taggable database for easy retrieval
-* **Simple, straightforward GUI:** Easy-to-use interface for editing charts.
-The interface is also collaborative, so multiple people can work on the same chart at once
+* **Simple, straightforward GUI:** Easy-to-use (and easy-to-teach!) collaborative interface for editing charts, so multiple people can work on the same chart at once
 * **Asset generation:** Easily generate PNGs at any size for use on social media, or PDFs for print use
 * **Fallback images:** All charts come with a fallback image in case the library is unable to draw the chart.
-Fallbacks can be stored either on AWS, or inline base 64 images
+Fallbacks can be stored on AWS, or bundled as inline Base64 images
-* **Debounced redraws:** Charts will redraw automatically on window resize after a small period of time
+* **Fully responsive:** Charts will redraw automatically on window resize after a small period of time
 * **Lots of chart types:**
   * Line charts
   * Area charts